Axway/amplify-central/content/en/docs/connect_manage_environ/connect_backstage/_index.md

 1. Scheme: Either "http" or "https" (mandatory)
 2. Host: Where Backstage is hosted.
 Example: "demo.backstage.io" (mandatory)
-3. BackendPort: In case of, for example, locally hosting Backstage, the agent needs to know the port where the Backstage backend runs (optional)
+3. BackendPort: In case where Backstage is hosted locally, the agent needs to know the port where the Backstage backend runs (optional)
 4. Path: Path of the URL, in case there is any.
-Example: "/path/v2"
+Example: "/path/v2" (optional)

 ### Authentication Parts